 Medical practitioners may stop practising for a range of reasons.
-When they return to practice, they are required to comply with the requirements in the Medical Board of Australia's (the Board's) recency of practice registration standard.
+When they return to practice, they are required to comply with the Medical Board of Australia's (the Board) Recency of practice registration standard.

-The Board's role is defined in the Health Practitioner Regulation National Law Act (the National Law) as in force in each state and territory and includes protecting the public through the registration and regulation of medical practitioners.
-The Board must be satisfied that medical practitioners, who want to return to practice after an absence, have the competence to provide safe care in their medical practice.
+The Board's role is defined in the Health Practitioner Regulation National Law as in force in each state and territory (the National Law) and includes protecting the public through the registration and regulation of medical practitioners.
+The Board must be satisfied that medical practitioners, who want to return to practice after an absence, have the competence to provide safe healthcare.

-Medical practitioners who seek to return to practice whether or not they are registered, must meet the requirements for registration defined in the National Law and must comply with the Board's registration standards.
+Medical practitioners who seek to return to practice must meet the requirements for registration defined in the National Law and must comply with the Board's registration standards.
 This paper supports the Board's registration standard for recency of practice and provides information on how to comply with the standard.